What happens now that the UK has a withdrawal agreement?

 What about law enforcement processing?

 The data protection regime set out in Part 3 of the DPA 2018 will still apply to competent authorities processing for law enforcement purposes.
-These rules derive from an EU directive, but are now set out in UK law and will continue to apply after exit day (with some minor technical changes to reflect our status outside the EU).
+These rules derive from an EU directive, but are now set out in UK law and will continue to apply after the end of the transition period (with some minor technical changes to reflect our status outside the EU).

 We expect transfers of data from the UK to the EU and Gibraltar will be able to continue for the time being on the basis of new UK adequacy regulations.
 For more information on how the transfers rules work, read the international transfers page of our Guide to Law Enforcement processing.

-If we leave the EU without a deal, transfers of data from the EU to the UK will be subject to local transfer requirements in the sender’s country.
+At the end of the transition period, transfers of data from the EU to the UK will be subject to local transfer requirements in the sender’s country.
 Your European partners may ask you to comply with additional safeguards.
 We suggest you contact your partners in the EU to discuss what they want to do to ensure that data can continue to flow into the UK.

 For more information, read Law enforcement processing - five steps to take and Data Protection if there’s no Brexit deal – law enforcement processing.